 This programme gives senior leaders the confidence and knowledge to develop the skills needed to lead whole-school issues.

 The NPQSL is part of a suite of courses that comprise the Leadership Curriculum licensed by the Department for Education providing national recognition of this qualification.

 100% of our NPQSL graduates achieved their qualification award (June 2018).

 NPQSL is aimed at senior leaders or those aspiring to become senior leaders with cross-school responsibilities.
 These include experienced middle leaders, assistant heads, deputy heads, special educational needs co-ordinators or those with cross school responsibilities eg a Director of a Teaching School Alliance.

-Bookings are now being taken for cohorts starting in June 2018.
+Bookings are now being taken for cohorts starting in October 2018, please see dates below:

 The programme will usually take 12 months to complete, depending on experience.